 Do scientists always take the social and global consequences of such interventions into consideration?
 Do they take sufficient account of socio-economic differences and are all innovations in this field accessible to everyone?
 Could it perhaps diminish the social acceptance of diversity or impairments, so that the social pressure to apply human enhancement will become great?
 Are we actually able to adequately predict what the risks of these kinds of technologies will be in the long term and on a global scale?
 Or should scientists leave such questions to society and politicians?

-During this third ‘Challenging Society Session’ on Human Enhancement on 22 February 2018, we will ask neuroscientist and neuroethicist Prof. Barbara Sahakian to make a link between her field of study and the theme ‘Human Enhancement’, and she will be challenged by UvA Challenger Amade M’charek to examine this topical theme from unexpected perspectives.
+During this third ‘Challenging Society Session’ on Human Enhancement on 22 February 2018, we have asked neuroscientist and neuroethicist Prof. Barbara Sahakian to make a link between her field of study and the theme ‘Human Enhancement’, she was challenged by Amade M’charek who examined this topic from unexpected perspectives.
 If you wish to watch the videoregistration of this evening, click on the button below.

 About Prof. Barbara Sahakian